 The theme comes with 6 post types: standard, gallery, audio, video, quote, and link.
 You also can adjust the size of the titles in the front page, choosing from large, medium, or small.
 The visual shortcode generator includes over 25 custom functions, and a contact form with jQuery validation is also built-in.
 Lastly, you also get Flex Slider 2, 10 color skins, 10 social icons, and a custom Twitter widget.

-Black Pearl is a fresh new theme with quite a lovely design.
+Black Pearl is a fresh new theme with a quite lovely design.

 When you hover your mouse over a featured post from the blog feed, the image slowly zooms in.
 Once you move the mouse back out, the image zooms back out at the same speed.
 It’s quite an interesting feature.
 8 PSD files are included in the theme package, along with 11 custom widgets, and a contact form with PHP mailer and configuration scripts.
 16 animated social icons help connect your website to your social media.

 MetroStyle is a popular metro WordPress theme having racked up over 4,300 purchases on ThemeForest already.

 The theme has quite an interesting design.
 The menu buttons are square tiles (colored in).
 The featured image of each slide in the home page’s slider comes with the same zoom-in effect that Black Pearl, the above theme, has.
 There’s also another home page layout for magazine style websites.